Kathrin-92/SmartChatbot_Pinecone-OpenAI-LangChain/README.md

 **Project Overview**

 This chatbot project leverages technologies including LangChain, OpenAI, and the Pinecone vector database.
 The primary objective of this project is to create a simple chatbot that is capable of learning from provided data and adept at answering previously unknown facts.
+This project is based on the DataCamp Codealong: [Building Chatbots with the OpenAI API and Pinecone](https://www.datacamp.com/code-along/building-chatbots-openai-api-pinecone)

 The training data is extracted from arxiv research papers and is sourced from the Hugging Face datasets repository (source: https://huggingface.co/datasets/jamescalam/llama-2-arxiv-papers-chunked).
 The dataset contains chunked extracts of approximately 300 tokens each.
 This means that the chatbot can provide LLama-specific knowledge.